Take care of your body plus prevent and treat common ailments with a healthy diet and natural remedies.

-Thirty-five million Americans suffer from allergies — often triggered by high seasonal pollen counts from spring through autumn.
-Learn more about common allergens — from mold and pollen to cockroaches and pet dander — and natural ways to relieve and prevent allergic reactions.
+Learn more about allergy causes — from mold and pollen to cockroaches and pet dander — and natural allergy remedies to relieve and prevent allergic reactions.

 It can be challenging to stay physically healthy and keep your spirits up during the winter months.
 You tell us, what do you do to say healthy this time of year?